Next Leadership

 Clinic description and outline.

-The class was taught via ZOOM and is a prerequisite for the Facilitator Training Workshop.
+The class was taught via ZOOM as a prerequisite for the Facilitator Training Workshop.

 |